tbnaes/tbnaes.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you should read every word on the page
 ---

-My name is Inigo Montoya.
+My name is Tyler Naes.
 I have the following qualities:

-- I rock a great mustache
+- I get bored easily
-- I'm extremely loyal to my family
+- I'm lacking sleep usually

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm not sure that you have the time to read my entire story right now.
+Also, I have other things I need to do rather than write it.
+Until these two align in the future, please pursue what interests you most in life to the utmost of your ability.